TracyLeeRose/Aquiplicity2025-JavaScript/README.md

 License (#license)
 Acknowledgements (#acknowledgements)

-Features
+Features:

-Image Upload and Management:
+=- Image Upload and Management:
 Upload multiple images (up to 15) via a file input.

-Display thumbnails in a scrollable sidebar with metadata (layer index, filename, dimensions).
+=- Display thumbnails in a scrollable sidebar with metadata (layer index, filename, dimensions).

-Remove individual images with a clickable "X" button on thumbnails.
+=- Remove individual images with a clickable "X" button on thumbnails.

-Image Compositing:
+=- Image Compositing:
 Automatic compositing of multiple images using a single-threshold algorithm based on color distance.

-Adjustable threshold slider (0.01% to 100% difference) for fine-tuning composition sensitivity.
+=- Adjustable threshold slider (0.01% to 100% difference) for fine-tuning composition sensitivity.

-"Tracy Rose" preset for quick threshold configuration (~13%).
+=- "Tracy Rose" preset for quick threshold configuration (~13%).

 Interactive Editing:
 Patch Lasso (Ctrl+Drag): Select a region to replace with pixels from the layer at the starting point.